 We launched 1⃣6⃣1⃣ activities w/ INCLUSION top of mind.

-Please support the most vulnerable
+Please support the communities we serve

 They will need your continued support.

-COVID-19 interventions, a selection of projects
+Covid-19 interventions, a selection of projects

 Our logistics team has made two storage areas available for national and international humanitarian organizations, along with a fleet of trucks to move hygiene kits, food, and medical supplies into position.
 Read more about our work supporting Rohingya refugees during this challenging time.